Stochastic Optimal Control via Local Occupation Measures: Extensions

+underestimates the value function associated with the stopped problem.
+It follows that a primal-dual pair of infinite-dimensional LPs akin \eqref{eq:subHJB} and \eqref{eq:weakOCP} bounds the optimal value of the stopped problem from below.
+These LPs further admit tractable MSOS restrictions and relaxations when the terminal cost $\phi$ admits a representation

+with polynomial pieces $\phi_{\partial X}$ and $\phi_T$.
+The local occupation measure framework may be applied analogous to Sections \ref{sec:dual} and \ref{sec:primal} to provide refinement.

-\subsection{Jump Processes with Discrete State Space}
+\subsection{Jump processes with discrete state space}

-Many fields and applications ranging from chemical physics to queuing theory call for models that describe stochastic transitions between discrete states.
+Many application areas ranging from chemical physics to queuing theory call for models that describe stochastic transitions between discrete states.
 In those cases, jump processes are a common modeling choice \cite{gillespie1992rigorous,breuer2003markov}.
 In the following, we will show that the proposed local occupation measure framework extends with only minor modifications to stochastic optimal control of a large class of such jump processes.
-Specifically, we will consider controlled, continuous-time jump processes driven by $m$ independent Poisson counters $n_{i}(t)$ with associated propensities $a_i(x(t),u(t))$:
+To that end, we will consider controlled, continuous-time jump processes driven by $m$ independent Poisson counters $n_{i}(t)$ with associated propensities $a_i(x_t,u_t)$:

-We will again assume that the process can be fully characterized by polynomials, but we now additionally impose the assumption that the state space of the process is discrete. \begin{assumption} The jumps $h_i:X \times U \to X$, propensities $a_i:X \times U \to \mathbb{R}_+$, stage cost $l:X\times U \to \mathbb{R}$ and terminal cost $\phi:X \times U \to \mathbb{R}$ are polynomial functions jointly in both arguments.
-The state space is a discrete, countable set and the set of admissible control inputs $U$ is a basic semialgebraic. \end{assumption} The local occupation measure framework outlined previously for diffusion processes can be effectively extended for computing lower bounds on stochastic optimal control problems with such jump processes embedded.
-Specifically, we consider stochastic optimal control problems of the form
+We will again assume that the process can be fully characterized by polynomials, but we now additionally impose the assumption that the state space of the process is discrete. \begin{assum} The jumps $h_i:X \times U \to X$, propensities $a_i:X \times U \to \mathbb{R}_+$, stage cost $l:X\times U \to \mathbb{R}$ and terminal cost $\phi:X \times U \to \mathbb{R}$ are polynomial functions jointly in both arguments.
+The state space is a discrete, countable set and the set of admissible control actions $U$ is a basic closed semialgebraic set. \end{assum} The local occupation measure framework outlined previously for diffusion processes can be extended for computing lower bounds on stochastic optimal control problems with such jump processes embedded: